will0w7/MoneyLooter/README.md

 ❌ = Not compatible

+**Note:** Since Wrath and TBC no longer have official servers and are causing some issues with CurseForge, I will no longer be supporting these versions.

 ## Usage

 Once installed login in to the game or **/reload** your interface and you will see MoneyLooter ready to be used.